fsharp/fsharp.org/learn.md

 _Don Syme, Adam Granicz, Antonio Cisternino_

-Expert F# 4.0 is about practical programming in a beautiful language that puts the power and elegance of data-rich functional programming into the hands of professional developers.
+Expert F# 3.0 is about practical programming in a beautiful language that puts the power and elegance of data-rich functional programming into the hands of professional developers.
+In combination with .NET, F# achieves unrivaled levels of programmer productivity and program clarity.

+ - A comprehensive guide to F# by the inventor of F#
+ - A treasury of F# techniques for practical problem-solving
+ - An in-depth case book of how F# applications and of F# 3.0 concepts, syntax, and features

+The world's experts in F# show you how to program in F# the way they do!

 ### [Real World Functional Programming](https://books.google.com/books?isbn=1933988924)